-All Greenspire students must commit to the Liberal Arts and Sciences course sequence (60 credits), resulting in an Associate Degree in Science and Arts (ASA) and strictly follow that course of study.
+All Greenspire students must commit to the Liberal Arts and Sciences course sequence (60 credits) or the Engineering Technology - Marine Technology course sequence (67 credits) and strictly follow that course of study.

 MEMCA Certification

 Early College students who will earn between 15-59 credits at NMC, and complete the required career development and community service hours by the end of their 13th year, will receive a MEMCA Certificate.
 This allows the student to remain in the Early College program through the 13th year, with state paid tuition, and earn transferable college credits.